CTL Instructor Handbook

 Final Exam Schedule

 Final exam dates are scheduled by the Office of the Registrar.
-These dates can be found by logging in to Orion and are determined shortly after Census Day, which occurs approximately two weeks after the start of each semester.
+These dates are available in Orion and are set shortly after Census Day, which occurs about two weeks after the start of each semester.

 Students who have more than three final exams scheduled in one day may petition to take the additional final exams on different days.
-A student who has two or three exams on the same day does not have a right to a separate exam, but you may allow a separate exam in these cases if you wish to do so provided you offer the same accommodation to all students in similar circumstances.
+Students with two or three exams on the same day are not guaranteed the right to a separate exam.
+However, you may choose to offer an alternative time at your discretion as along as the same option is made available to all students in similar circumstances.

 All final exams must take place during the final exam week.
 You may plan and conduct an examination in any regular class period as part of your overall evaluation of the students, including the last class period.
 Any exam conducted outside the final exam week, however, cannot be treated as or announced under the title of “final exam.”
 If an instructor does not wish to take advantage of the time allocated in the final exam week, for official purposes this means the course does not have a final exam.